TerriaJS/TerriaMap/README.md

     yarn start
   ```
 ### Testing
+#### For a default tenant
-* Open a browser, navigate to http://localhost:3001 to view the terria map.
+* Open a browser, navigate to http://localhost:3001 or http://localhost:3001?tenantId=terria-tenant-default.
+* Click on "Add data", the "Example datasets" should contain "Data.gov.au" only.

+#### For a demo tenant
+* Open a browser, navigate to http://localhost:3001?tenantId=terria-tenant-demo.
-* Click on "Add data", "Data Catalog" window should pop out.
-The "Example datasets" should contain "Data.gov.au".
+* Click on "Add data", the "Example datasets" should contain "Small glTF 3D Models" only.